appseconnect/docs/_posts/Transformation/Mapping Techniques/Quickstart/2019-03-01-working-with-schemas-action-filter.md

 10. Click SAVE button, after all the details has been made.
 11. Right Click on the created attribute in the node structure, for Renaming and Deleting the attribute.

+### Steps to Add Actions of an Application

+The steps to import schemas and actions of an application is given below:

+### Prerequisites for defining Action

+1. The User needs to have a valid AEC account.
+2. An application is needed to select for defining the Schemas and its Actions.

 ## Actions

 Actions are nothing but defining certain tasks like getting data from an application or sending data to an application based on certain conditions and these conditions are defined through an action filter.

 For example, suppose you want to fetch customer's data from an eCommerce site and in APPSeCONNECT you define a Customer entity for that, now for getting data we can define an action name, called 'GET'.
 When you define an action for an entity you need to provide certain information

 * Action Name: Name of the action.
 In some predefined application, many adapter logics are written based on this data.